speleolinux/data_directory_cataloger/README.md

 This was developed for the Australian Speleological Federation to assist them in managing their AWS S3 buckets of data.
-It's also currently being trialled by Mike Lake for a data store at the University of Technology Sydney.
+It's also currently being trialled by Mike Lake for managing some data at the University of Technology Sydney.

 When the `ddc.py` program is run on a directory it looks for `README.yaml` files in the **immediate** subdirectories.
 From those `README.yaml` files it reads the